 After the war, we were told, Americans came to the church and told the priest, “We broke it.
 We’ll fix it.”
 They were referring to the broken stained glass windows.
 Many of the replacement windows in this church and others include depictions of American soldiers.
 And the American doctor who performed surgery in the church?
 He visited frequently, stayed in touch with the young woman whose life he’d saved until his death, and at his request was buried in the small graveyard at the church.

 One of the replacement windows featuring American soldiers, along with the Virgin Mary

 By the end our our tour we were emotionally drained, and very glad that we’d booked a hotel in Bayeux for the night.
 Our guide had recommended a fabulous, tiny restaurant that rates in our top 25 lifetime meals.
 We highly recommend la Rapier for a memorable meal, outstanding service, and warm hospitality.

 Bayoux monuments at sunset

 The next day we saw the famous Bayeux tapestry, which depicts the events leading to the Norman conquest of England in 1066.
-As an English major, that date was important to me, and it was fascinating to see the tapestry, which has been described as the earliest known example of propaganda!
+Since I was an English major, that date was important to me, and it was fascinating to see the tapestry, which has been described as the earliest known example of propaganda!

 One bit of the 70 meter long tapestry